robin850/nivo-rails/README.md

-# Nivo with Ruby on Rails
+# Nivo Slider with Ruby on Rails

-NivoSlider is one of the most Javascript slider.
-There was unfortunately no good integration for Ruby on Rails so I write my own.
-Feel free to contribute to improve this project if you want.
+Nivo Slider is one of the most popular JavaScript slider.
+This gem provides integration with Ruby on Rails.

-This gem requires Rails 3.1+ (with the asset pipeline enabled).

 ## Installation